oguzhankurumm/react-native-mathjax-svg/README.md

-# React Native component to display mathematics using MathJax without WebView
+# React Native component for rendering mathematical expressions in HTML using the power of MathJax without WebView

-A react native component used to easily display and handle mathematics (TeX or LaTeX) in html.
-The library does not use Web View.
+An essential React Native component for rendering mathematical expressions in HTML using the power of MathJax.
+Harness the capabilities of MathJax effortlessly.
+Supercharge your app with effortless MathJax functionality, all without the need for react-native-webview.

 Only TeX or LaTeX is converted to svg.
 HTML is converted to native `<Text/>` component